denten-books/plain-text/0-chapter.md

 suggested by Petroski, is first and foremost a species of pragmatism.
 William James articulates that view clearly when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
-For James for his fellow travellers, pragmatic truth answers always involved a discussion of efficient causes and effects.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asks: "How will the truth be realized?
+For James and his fellow travellers truth was never abstract.
+It entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
+asks: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey_foundations_2013, 155].[^ln-pragmatism]
+Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write in a similar vein that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey_foundations_2013, 155].[^ln-pragmatism]

 For the pragmatist, truth-carrying propositions of the shape "X is" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?,"